UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/notes/linear_transformations/intro.md

 $$

 We will use there two properties as the specification for the notion of a _linear transformation of vectors spaces_.
-We will see how to recover matrices from linear transformations between finite dimensional vector spaces by expressing them in bases.